Map-A-Droid/MAD-docs/server-setup.rst

 .. code-block:: bash

-  docker-compose up -d rocket-db
+  docker-compose up -d rocket-b

-This will start the "rocket-db" service and execute rocketmap.sql in docker-entrypoint-initdb.
+This will start the "rocketdb" service and execute rocketmap.sql in docker-entrypoint-initdb.
 Take a look at the logs:

 .. code-block:: bash

-  docker-compose logs -f rocket-db
+  docker-compose logs -f rocketdb

 and verify that the database was initialized without problems.